jaredkrinke/log/content/posts/static-site-generators/smallest-static-site-generator.md

 Distributing native code necessarily requires per-platform packages.
 Or does it?
 Can I package and release this minimal static site generator as a multi-OS polyglot binary using [Cosmopolitan libc](https://github.com/jart/cosmopolitan)?
 Note: sadly, I don't think 32-bit/i386 is supported for now.

 ## Simplifying the entire system
-I'd like to see if I can bootstrap my entire web site's workflow from [Oasis Linux](https://github.com/oasislinux/oasis) (a small, statically linked, Linux-based operating system that is simple, but capable). **Oasis sounds like a modern system that a single person can wrap their head around** (minus the Linux kernel--though perhaps a simpler kernel could be substitutded...).
+I'd like to see if I can bootstrap my entire web site's workflow from [Oasis Linux](https://github.com/oasislinux/oasis) (a small, statically linked, Linux-based operating system that is simple, but capable). **Oasis sounds like a modern system that a single person can wrap their head around** (minus the Linux kernel--though perhaps a simpler kernel could be substituted...).

 ## Blogging on vintage computers
 I'm curious how far back I can go as far as vintage computing and still be able to build a static site.
 Can I build my SSG on Windows 98?
 DOS?
 Amiga?
 Inquiring minds want to know!

 ## Incremental builds
 Speaking of old, slow computers, I secretly designed this SSG to support incremental rebuilds to ensure that it runs fast even on old hardware.
 The only issue with this plan is that **md4c is so fast that I'm not sure it's worth optimizing the build process**.
-I can rebuild my entire site from scratch on a 166 MHz laptop in a few seconds.
+I can rebuild my entire site from scratch on a 166 MHz laptop (with a rotational disk) in under 20 seconds.

 # Conclusion
 Creating a *non-bloated* Markdown-based static site generator has been a bucket list item for me--and now it's done!